w3c-social/social-web-protocols/socialapi.md

 ## Reading

+### Streams

 Each stream MUST have a globally unique identifier (HTTP URI).
+Dereferencing the URI of the stream MUST result in the contents of the stream, as well as additional metadata about the stream (such as title, description).

 Each object in a stream MUST have a globally unique identifier (HTTP URI) in the `@id` property, and MAY contain *only* this identifier, which can be dereferenced to retrieve all properties of an object.

+### Objects

-A `GET` on the identifier retrieves JSON[-LD] representation of the object or stream of objects, *or* an HTML representation from which the equivalent JSON representation can be parsed.
+A `GET` on the identifier retrieves JSON[-LD] representation of the object or stream of objects.

 ### Content representation

-Content SHOULD be represented according to [ActivityStreams](#) (JSON or JSON-LD) but MAY be structured according to an alternative syntax (eg. HTML with Microformats2 or HTML with RDFa).
+Content MUST be represented according to [ActivityStreams](#) (JSON or JSON-LD) but MAY additionally be served as an alternative syntax (eg. HTML with Microformats2 or HTML with RDFa).

 Content SHOULD be described using the [ActivityStreams](#) vocabulary, but MAY use other vocabularies instead.